 This article will walk you through the process of adding an email domain in the Yext platform, retrieving the hosting information for the domain, and making sure that it is configured correctly within your email provider.
 For information on how to customize the body of your email with your logo, or color scheme, see White-label your emails.

 Partner PortalNavigate to the Branding tab in your portal and click on the Emails Only section.
 Then, click on the Email Branding Settings link and skip to step 3.

 To add an email domain:

-- Hover over your name in the top navigation bar and click Account Settings.
+- Click on the Account Details icon in the navigation bar and click Account Settings.

 - Click on the + Add an Email Domain button.
 A dialog box appears.

 - Enter your desired email domain in the text box and click Submit.